andrewheberle/opkssh-renewer/README.md

 ## Requirements

-As this process attempts to add the opkssh identity to the local "ssh-agent", the "OpenSSH Agent" Windows service must be set to "Manual" startup.
+As this process attempts to add the opkssh identity to the local "ssh-agent", the "OpenSSH Agent" Windows service must be set to "Manual" startup or the "ssh-agent" process and assocaited "SSH_AUTH_SOCK" environment variable must be set under Linux.

 ## Using with PuTTY